Wine Pairings for August

 Tomatoes + Rosé

-As disgusted as I am by this, I’m assuming tomato lovers are indulging in the freshest, purest form of the tom with nothing more than a sprinkling of sea salt, a scattering of olive oil, and maybe a tear of fresh mozzarella.
+I’m assuming tomato lovers are indulging in the freshest, purest form of the fruit with nothing more than a sprinkling of sea salt, a scattering of olive oil, and maybe a tear of fresh mozzarella.

 Try this recipe: Tomato-Basil Sauce